 An incident must be reported to the police and medical treatment must be sought relating to any injuries a child has sustained.

-If a claim is successful, compensation for a child will then be paid by the CICA into an interest earning bank account set up on their behalf.
+If a claim is successful, compensation for a child will then be paid by the CICA into a secure government bank account set up on their behalf.
 The compensation will remain here until the child reaches the age of 18 upon which they will then be able to access the money.
+Some leeway regarding the claim application deadline is allowed for cases that have just gone through the trial process.